Six essential strategies for success with hybrid events

 Strategy six: Use the event as a starting point for deepening relationships

 Your post-event actions are as important as what you do during an event.
 You want to persuade attendees that they learned something that keeps them engaged beyond the one event and opens an opportunity to deepen relationships with them.
 For instance, provide continuous engagement with attendees after the event by leveraging data about their virtual and in-person event behaviors and preferences to build personalized journeys for attendees at future events.

 New opportunities for event organizers and attendees

 The pandemic was a wake-up call that it was time for in-person events to evolve.
 The radical shift to virtual events over the last year revealed there were new opportunities for event organizers and attendees – the experience, the content, and engagement.
 In the future, communities will interact through the combination of virtual and face-to-face experiences in ways that simply were not possible in the past.

 Another outcome of hybrid events is you will attract a whole new swath of attendees who may never have attended your events before.
 Be sure to leverage new technologies to attract and engage these newcomers, so you can turn them into long-term devotees of your events.

-There is a paradigm shift underway with hybrid events as the new norm.
+There is a paradigm shift underway with hybrid events, as with hybrid work, as the new norm.
 But it’s more than a shift in approach to events, it’s a shift in mindset where we have an opportunity to create a new type of event that builds communities, deepens relationships, and puts people and their experiences first.
 I wish you the best of success on your journey in this new world of hybrid events and I can’t wait to see how they unfold.

 P.S.
 Look out for my next blog on Strategy One: Building Excitement Before the Event!